Azure/kubeflow-labs/2-kubernetes/README.md

 As of this writing, GPUs are still in preview with ACS.
 You can deploy an ACS cluster with GPU VMs (such as `Standard_NC6`) in `uswest2` or `uksouth` but you should be aware of some pitfalls:
 * Deploying a GPU cluster takes longer than a CPU cluster (about 10-15 minutes more) because the NVIDIA drivers need to be installed as well.
-* Since this is a preview, you might hit capacity issues if the location you chose does not have enough GPUs available to accomodate you.
+* Since this is a preview, you might hit capacity issues if the location you chose does not have enough GPUs available to accommodate you.

 **Unless you are already pretty familiar with docker and Kubernetes, we recommend that you create a cluster with CPU VMs to save some time.**
-Only module 3 has an excercise which is specific for GPU VMs, all other modules can be followed on either CPU or GPU clusters.
+Only module 3 has an exercise which is specific for GPU VMs, all other modules can be followed on either CPU or GPU clusters.

 ### With the CLI